docker-community-leaders/community/README.md

-# How to join Docker Community Slackefforts but also review to ensure high quality.
+# How to join Docker Community Slack

 Please help by joining the Slack channel (we like to talk about Docker in general, even if you only have questions — discussion helps the community and guides improvements) and contributing to the guide.
 This guide is open to contributions, so unlike a blog, it can keep improving.
 Like any open source effort, we combine